 Salary adjustments may be awarded (but are not mandatory) to recognize progression through the competency structure or to compensate an employee for assuming additional duties and responsibilities Therefore, salary adjustments will be justified based on demonstrated competencies, knowledge, skills, abilities, magnitude of job change, internal equity, market conditions, and any other relevant factors.

-Managers and supervisors will provide documentation for salary recommendations (using the Career Banding Salary Adjustment Request form), describing the relevance of pay factors to the decision.
-Justification should include information regarding the development of higher level competencies, the application of additional knowledge and skills, and/or job changes.
+Managers and supervisors provide documentation for salary recommendations (via PeopleAdmin), describing the relevance of pay factors to the decision.
+Justification should include information regarding business need, the development of higher level competencies, the application of additional knowledge and skills, and/or job changes.

 - Within Level Adjustment: Employee has a salary adjustment without an overall competency level change.
 May result from a significant change in only one competency, or less extensive increases in multiple competencies.